 WE OWE IT TO SAINT VALENTINE

 The holiday of love was named after Saint Valentine.
-While experts suggest that there were actually two or three significant personalities throughout history with the said name, including one who was a Roman Catholic pope, the most popular and widely accepted notion was that it was actually a martyr priest during the reign of Emperor Claudius II.
+While experts suggest that there were two or three significant personalities throughout history with the said name, including one who was a Roman Catholic pope, the most popular and widely accepted notion was that it was a martyr priest during the reign of Emperor Claudius II.

 Against all odds, Saint Valentine disobeyed the emperor’s strict commands and secretly married soldiers and their fiancés.
 Saint Valentine was imprisoned and condemned to death.
 In his prison cell, young lovers allegedly sent him flowers and letters as a way of gratitude.

+There are two theories as to how Valentine’s Day started.
+The conservative take is the common story of the martyrdom of Saint Valentine.
 But a bolder belief on Valentine’s Day origin is that it was inspired by the ancient festival celebrated in the city of Rome every February 15 called Lupercalia, linked to the Luperci, an association of priests.